ievaaleksandravica/nodejs-basics/README.md

 * `utils.js` Script to require functions in app.js

 ### Notes App
-* `app.js` Script to call functions from other files.
+* `app.js` Script to call functions from other files / require validator npm module.
 * `notes.txt` File created as a result of the above mentioned file.
 Appended by running script from ch-1-append-file.js
 * `notes.js` Functions to be called in app.js file